panzerdp/dmitripavlutin.com/posts/064-template-strings/index.md

 const message = `Hello, World!`;
 ```

 The string literal wrapped in backticks `` ` `` is also named *template string*.
 This is the literal that supports the string interpolation.

+Let's detail into the template strings.

 ## 2. The placeholders

-The template string supports placeholders.
+A great benefit of the template strings is the ability to easily inject dynamic values into the string using placeholders.
 The expression inside the placeholder is evaluated during runtime, and the result is inserted into the string.

 The placeholder has a special format: `${expressionToEvaluate}`.
-The expression inside the placeholder can be of any kind:
+The expression inside the placeholder can be anything that evaluates to a value (but usually to a string):

 * variables: `${myVar}`
 * operators: `${n1 + n2}`, `${cond ? 'val 1' : 'val 2'}`